>

 FDA’s Final Rule on LDTs: What manufacturers need to know

-On April 29, 2024, FDA issued a final rule on laboratory developed tests (LDTs), amending its previous regulations to make it clear that IVDs, including those that are manufactured in laboratories, are classified as devices under the Federal Food, Drug, and Cosmetic Act.
-Our blog post provides an overview of LDTs, FDA’s final rule, and how LDT manufacturers can prepare themselves for compliance.
+In July 2024, the FDA's final rule in 21 CFR Part 809 on laboratory developed tests (LDTs) went into effect, amending its previous regulations to make it clear that IVDs, including those that are manufactured in laboratories, are classified as devices under the Federal Food, Drug, and Cosmetic Act.
+Our blog post provides an overview of LDTs, FDA’s final rule, the phase out policy schedule, and how LDT manufacturers can prepare themselves for compliance.

 What are LDTs?

-Simply put, LDTs are IVDs that are designed, manufactured, and utilized within a Clinical Laboratory Improvement Amendments of 1988 (CLIA)-certified laboratory and are typically used for high-complexity testing.
+Simply put, LDTs are IVDs that are designed, manufactured, and utilized within a certified laboratory and are typically used for high-complexity testing.

 Historically, FDA has used enforcement discretion only on LDTs, which means that most LDTs haven’t been subjected to specific regulatory requirements.
 However, the volume of and risks associated with LDTs have grown over the years.
 Some examples of modern LDTs include glucose tests, genetic tests for cancer and infectious diseases, and newborn screenings for early diagnostics.
 Without a regulatory framework in place, patients are at greater risk of receiving inaccurate test results, forgoing necessary or undergoing unnecessary treatment, and adhering to misleading or false product claims, possibly endangering patients and leading to higher healthcare costs.